Ne4nf/Agent-Memory/architecture.md

   - All contracts validated by Pydantic.
   - Required-field gate is encoded as schema and validator rules.
 - Async job-based:
+  - Hybrid execution is used:
+    - Stage A+B: SSE streaming for visible process thinking.
+    - Stage C: async image task with polling.
-  - `POST /internal/v1/tasks/submit` accepts complete input once.
+  - `POST /internal/v1/tasks/submit` creates task and returns `task_id`.
-  - `GET /internal/v1/tasks/{task_id}/status` polls for result.
+  - `GET /internal/v1/tasks/{task_id}/status` is used primarily for Stage C result polling.
-  - FE receives deterministic JSON output when ready, no streaming chunks.
 - Context-first tool handoff:
   - Every step reads/writes the same session memory snapshot.
   - Tools return deltas only; worker merges and persists checkpoints.